cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 IPFS private key sign TAU to proof, it is association. // verifier can decode siganture to get public key then hash to ipfs address -QM...; // tau address is the core
 };

-thread; if thread equal null, it is a new attachment file. otherwise, it is a seeding mark with comments link to ContractReceiptStateRoot. // in app, we provide options for not seeding or delete seeding attachmentDescJSON,1024;//{ "message has to have attachement"}
+thread; if thread equal null, it is a new File. otherwise, it is a seeding mark with comments link to ContractReceiptStateRoot. // in app, we provide options for not seeding or delete seeding
+FileDescJSON,1024;//{ "message has to have File"}
-attachmentRoot = newNode.hamp_put(1-10000, sections of data);
+FileRoot = newNode.hamp_put(1-10000, sections of data);
-Attachment Size,32;
+File Size,32;
 tx sender signature;
-// regarding the attachment processing
+// regarding the File processing
 // 1. use ipfs block standard size e.g. 250k to chop the data to m pieceis, TGZ each piece
 // 2. newNode.hamt(1,piece(1)); loop to newNode.hamt(m,piece(m));
-// 3. attachmentRoot=hamp_flush_put()
+// 3.
+FileRoot=hamp_flush_put()
-// 4. return attachmentRoot and m to transaction Json.
+// 4. return FileRoot and m to transaction Json.
 }
 32; signature , 65:r: 32 bytes, s: 32 bytes, v: 1 byte
 }